mfreema1/udacity-myreads/README.md

-# MyReads Project Iteration 9/28/2017
+# MyReads Udacity React Project

-Swapped state-hardcoded routing into using React Router DOM in order to give the user the use of the back button, as well as to make pages bookmark-able.

-Removed anchor tags, replaced with `<Link>` tags.
-Checks of state were replaced with `<Route>` tags.
-Entire app in `index.js` wrapped with `<BrowserRouter>` tag.
+This is the first project for the Udacity React Nanodegree.
+It involves simple React fundamentals such as setting state and managing components and properties.
+This is currently being used as a stepping stone to get into more advanced React projects in the near future.

+To run this application, simply clone to your machine, `cd` into the directory, and use `npm install` to get the required node modules.
+Then, use `npm start` to open the application.